-Dr. Bancroft attended the Columbus College of Art and Design and Otterbein University where she earned a Bachelor of Arts degree.
+Dr. Bancroft is certified in Animal Chiropractic by the American Veterinary Chiropractic Association (AVCA) and is certified in laser use and safety through the American Institute of Medical Laser Applications (AIMLA).
+She attended the Columbus College of Art and Design and Otterbein University where she earned a Bachelor of Arts degree.
 She earned her Doctor of Veterinary Medicine at The Ohio State University College of Veterinary Medicine.
 Following her graduation from veterinary school, Dr. Bancroft completed a yearlong internship in small animal medicine and surgery at MedVet Medical & Cancer for Pets, in Columbus, Ohio.

 Dr. Bancroft has been a part of the MedVet Columbus Family since 1998 working in nursing, dermatology, internal medicine, neurology and cardiology before attending veterinary school.
 After completing her internship, Dr. Bancroft worked as a hospitalist in Internal Medicine and was the Cardiology study coordinator for two clinical studies at MedVet Columbus.
 She completed her canine rehabilitation certification at the University of Tennessee in 2010 and her certification in Animal Chiropractic in 2014.